Black activists arrested after stealing Congolese statue from Dutch museum | DW | 11.09.2020

-Congolese activists have stolen an African funeral statue, saying they were "reclaiming" colonial-era artwork.
-They said it was part of an effort to recover "looted" artwork, streaming the whole thing on Facebook.
+Congolese activists have stolen an African funeral statue from a museum in Nijemegen, saying they were "reclaiming" colonial-era artwork.
+They streamed their effort on Facebook.

-A group of activists on Friday stole a Congolese funeral statue from a Dutch museum, streaming their actions live on Facebook.
+A group of activists on Friday stole a Congolese funeral statue from a Dutch museum while streaming their actions live on Facebook.

 The activists said they were reclaiming the statue from the Afrika Museum in Nijmegen, 120 kilometers (75 miles) south-west of the capital, Amsterdam, because it had been looted during the colonial era.